Freedom of Religion South Africa v Minister of Justice and Constitutional Development

 Reactions to the decision were mixed.
-Freedom of Religion SA, the Christian lobbying group which had been party to the case, described the decision as "dangerous" and "destructive".
+Freedom of Religion South Africa, the Christian lobbying group which had been party to the case, described the decision as "dangerous" and "destructive".
 It was welcomed by children's rights groups including Save the Children South Africa and the Children's Institute at the University of Cape Town, as well as by the Department of Social Development.